akanchha-rani/calculator/README.md

 └── README.md          # Project documentation

 🛠️ Technologies Used

-Technology	Purpose
-HTML	Structure of the calculator
+HTML -- Structure of the calculator
-CSS	Styling & responsive layout
+CSS -- Styling & responsive layout
-JavaScript	Calculator logic & interactions
+JavaScript -- Calculator logic & interactions

 💡 How It Works